yeong0809/ikanbot-enhancement-script/README.md

 - Press the **Spacebar** key to toggle play/pause of the video — works only when not focused on form elements.
 - Videos **automatically pause on page load** to prevent unwanted playback.
 - The page **auto-scrolls** to the last or active episode in the episode list on load for quick navigation.
+- Click the **◀️ and ▶️ buttons** at the top-right corner to trigger next or previous episode.

 ---